eosnetworkfoundation/grant-framework/applications/Noahark.md

 - If so, how is your project different?

 Noahark is focus on Trust EVM and our code is compatible to EVM.
-Our version is 1.0 and it is extendable to V2.0, V3.0, etc. We are planning to develop Noahark protocol as the most complete DeFi protocol that can serve a lot of purpose on Trust EVM.
+Our first version is 1.0 and we plan to expand to V2.0 in the next 6 months.
+The V2.0 version is a major upgrade and innovation based on the V1.0 version.
+The V2.0 version will evolve and upgrade on the basis of the uniswap V3 algorithm, providing users with leveraged market-making and leveraged incentive functions.

 ## Team